What is a parent company and how does it work?

 Example of a parent company

 One example of a parent company is General Electric, which has holdings in many different industries, including energy, appliances, and healthcare.
-By controlling these various subsidiaries, General Electric is able to maintain a high level of control over its operations and strategic direction.
+By controlling these various subsidiaries, General Electric can maintain high control over its operations and strategic direction.

 Other major examples of parent companies include Boeing, Apple, and Amazon.
-Such companies are often referred to as ‘conglomerate firms’ due to their diverse product offerings and global reach.
+Due to their diverse product offerings and global reach, such companies are often called ‘conglomerate firms’.

-While having a parent company can offer many benefits in terms of resources and opportunities, it also comes with certain risks.
+While having a parent company can offer many benefits regarding resources and opportunities, it also comes with certain risks.
 For example, the parent company may have conflicting priorities that are not aligned with those of its subsidiary businesses.
-Overall, the role of the parent company is an important one within today’s highly competitive global economy.
+Overall, the parent company’s role is important within today’s highly competitive global economy.

-The Legal Entity Identifier initiative was created after the 2008 global financial crisis, with hopes to avoid any future global economic shocks of that severity.
-In order to create more transparency within the Global Financial Markets, the LEI code is now essential for legal entities that operate within today’s financial system.
+The Legal Entity Identifier initiative was created after the 2008 global financial crisis to prevent future global economic shocks of that severity.
+To create more transparency within the Global Financial Markets, the LEI code is now essential for legal entities operating within today’s financial system.

-A company’s LEI record will contain public information, that is accessible through a global database.
-This record will also include “Who owns who” (defined as Level 2 Data).
+A company’s LEI record will contain public information accessible through a global database.
+This record will include “Who owns who” parental (Level 2) data.
 The Regulatory Oversight Committee (ROC) has defined it as follows – entities that are renewing or acquiring an LEI will now need to report their ‘ultimate accounting consolidating parent’, defined as the highest level legal entity preparing consolidated financial statements, as well as their ‘direct accounting consolidating parent’.
 In both of these cases, the identification of the parent would be based on the accounting definition of consolidation applying to this parent.

-The collected information is published in the Global LEI System and therefore freely available to public authorities and market participants.
-At this stage, the Global LEI System will only record relationship data that can be made public, in accordance with the applicable legal framework.
+The collected information is published in the Global LEI System and, therefore, freely available to public authorities and market participants.
+At this stage, the Global LEI System will only record relationship data that can be made public per the applicable legal framework.

 Still unsure whether and how you need to report your parent company?

-If you still have questions on whether you’re obligated to report the parent entities or are uncertain about your ultimate accounting consolidation parent, feel free to reach out to our customer support.
+If you still have questions about whether you’re obligated to report the parent entities or are uncertain about your ultimate accounting consolidation parent, feel free to contact our customer support.